Contribution of Secondary Neutrinos from Line-of-sight Cosmic Ray Interactions to the IceCube Diffuse Astrophysical Flux: INTRODUCTION

 AGN, starburst galaxies and other dynamic environments capable of proton acceleration, have all been proposed as potential neutrino sources through pion decay \citep{M_sz_ros_2017}.
 Bolstered by this theoretical expectation, and the result of TXS 0506+056, multiple studies have attempted to account for this observed diffuse flux assuming direct emissions from well-motivated source populations, only to constrain these contributions to fractional levels ($\sim 20\%$) \citep{Aartsen_2020,Aartsen_2019,Aartsen_2017a,Hooper_2019,smith2020revisiting}.

-This lack of correlation between the neutrino arrival directions and these nearby populations of likely sources, could be the first evidence that the production of observed neutrinos occurs not (only) inside these sources, but also along the line of sight.
+This observed isotropy and lack of sufficient directional correlation with populations of nearby, likely primary neutrino sources, could be the first evidence for neutrino production along the line of sight, an emission model offering increased preference for the contributions of distant sources.
 Blazars and other AGN are expected to accelerate protons to ultrahigh energies.
 Protons with energies above $10^{17}$~eV can interact with extragalactic background light (EBL) photons and produce neutrinos in the reaction $p + \gamma_{b} \rightarrow n + \pi^{+},$ followed by pion decay.
-There is growing evidence that such interactions are responsible for the high-energy spectra of the most distant blazars~\citep{Essey_2009,Essey_2010,Essey:2010nd,Essey:2011wv,Razzaque:2011jc,Murase_2012,Essey:2013kma,Aharonian:2012fu,Prosekin:2012ne,Inoue:2013vpa,DeFranco:2017wdr,Archer:2018ehn,Gueta:2019mxx,Das:2019gtu,Toomey:2020jjz}.
+There is growing evidence that such interactions are responsible for the high-energy spectra of the most distant blazars~\citep{Essey_2009,Essey_2010,Essey_2011,Essey:2011wv,Razzaque:2011jc,Murase_2012,Essey:2013kma,Aharonian:2012fu,Prosekin:2012ne,Inoue:2013vpa,DeFranco:2017wdr,Archer:2018ehn,Gueta:2019mxx,Das:2019gtu,Toomey:2020jjz}.
 Neutrinos produced in the same interactions can account for the $\sim$PeV neutrinos observed by IceCube~\citep{Kalashev_2013}.
 Furthermore, interactions of high-energy protons with gas, especially in clusters intervening along the line of sight, can produce neutrinos for lower proton energies in $pp$ collisions followed by the decay of mesons.
 The signature of secondary production is deviation from the usual inverse square scaling of flux with distance.
 Specifically, this production would enhance the relative contributions of the furthest, numerous sources, increasing the expected level of isotropy.

 We develop a framework for using IceCube data to identify and model the neutrinos produced in secondary interactions along the line of sight to distant sources of cosmic rays.
 We evaluate the fluxes of secondary neutrinos and compare the results with the predictions of a primary production hypothesis.